-Each line on which an amount can be entered has a ".00" already filledin.
-This is to remind you that rounding is now required when completing your tax return.
+Each line on which an amount can be entered has a ".00" already filled-in.
+This is to let you know that rounding is now required when completing your tax return.

 You must round your amounts to the nearest whole dollar.